 All you need to do to get your mobile commerce business up and running is to find buyers and connect them with shoppers… then you’re good to go!
 Not difficult at all.
 But wait, why then do so many shopping apps fail?
 And why do even big names in e-commerce like Wish struggle to retain their users?

-In this article we want to give insights into building an online mobile store by examining what one of the largest shopping platforms, Wish.com, did well and where it failed.
+In this article we want to give insights about how to create a mobile marketplace app by examining what one of the largest shopping platforms, Wish.com, did well and where it failed.
 In the end, we will list some tips that can guide you through your own shopping app development experience.

 Wish, a mobile commerce platform

 Wish is a leading mobile shopping app that belongs to San-Francisco based ContextLogic.
 It grew from a wish-list app that allowed users to recommend products to others.
 Based on a user’s wishes the app matched participating merchants with potential customers, and sent out discounts for specific products.